ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 When initialization and synchronization work, the real fun begins.
-Now we can implement complex language features and provide actual smarts to the editor, As long as both the client and server support the capability.
+Now we can implement complex language features and provide actual smarts to the editor, as long as both the client and server support the capability.

 Here is an **incomplete** list of language feature capabilities that made it into the specification